-The City encourages the use of special design features such as xeriscaping; rain gardens/bioretention systems; landscaping with native species; green rooftops; heat island reduction; and aesthetic design.
-All new development must include two of the following alternative landscape options:
+The City encourages the use of special design features such as xeriscaping, rain gardens/bioretention systems, landscaping with native species, green rooftops, heat island reduction and aesthetic design.
+All new development must include three of the following resiliency options:

 Xeriscaping: Xeriscaping is landscaping which uses plants that have low water requirements, making them able to withstand extended periods of drought.
 Xeriscaping landscapes are a conscious attempt to develop plantings which are compatible with the environment and make a conscious effort to minimize use of water.